argo-marketplace/dune-dollars/README.md

 # dune-dollars
 The goal of the project is to pilot the world’s first ever blockchain token for water conservation.
 This token will be called Dune Dollars (or Dune$).
 The purpose of Dune$ is to support the ongoing market transformation in making water conservation a way of life.

-### Project Description  (Maximum of 15 points) Provide a concise summary that includes an overall description of the project.
-Convey a clear understanding of goals, objectives, and strategies for achieving them.
+## What

-The goal of the project is to prototype the world’s first ever blockchain token for water conservation.
+Prototyping the world’s first ever blockchain token for water conservation.
 This token will be called Dune Dollars (or `Dune$`).
 The purpose of Dune$ is to support the ongoing market transformation in making water conservation a way of life.

 [Recent research](http://sro.sussex.ac.uk/id/eprint/71257/) supports the thesis that water conservation is motivated by a complex of monetary and non-monetary factors.
 This research in behavioral economics supported by a very large randomized controlled trial across over 400,000 free standing households in Cape Town, South Africa indicates evidence of water usage and its subsequent conservation is motivated by specific socio-economic interventions across the income spectrum